-In connection with our initial public offering, we adopted a formal policy governing the compensation of our nonemployee directors.
+In connection with our initial public offering, we adopted a formal policy governing the compensation of our non-employee directors.
 Any director who also serves as an employee receives no additional compensation for services as a director or as a member of a committee of our board of directors.
 Compensation for our non-employee directors (other than Adam Feinstein and Daniel Sollof, who are not compensated for their service as directors) includes an annual cash retainer of \$75,000.
 In addition, non-employee directors (other than Adam Feinstein and Daniel Sollof, who are not compensated for their service as directors) also receive an additional cash retainer for service on the audit committee, compensation committee, or nominating and corporate governance committee of our board of directors.
-The chairman of the audit committee receives an additional cash retainer of \$20,000, and the other members of the audit committee will receive an additional cash retainer of \$10,000.
-The chairmen of the compensation committee or nominating and corporate governance committee each receive an additional cash retainer of \$15,000, and each other member of such committee will receive an additional cash retainer of \$7,500.
-All cash retainers for service on committees of our board of directors are payable quarterly.
-All cash retainers will be pro-rated for any partial periods of service.
-In addition to cash compensation, each non-employee director (other than Adam Feinstein and Daniel Sollof, who are not compensated for their service as directors) receives an annual RSU grant, which will be granted at each annual meeting of our stockholders and will vest upon the earlier of (i) the first anniversary of the date of grant or (ii) the day prior to our next annual meeting of stockholders.
-For Fiscal 2022, we granted 18,427 RSUs under the 2021 Plan to each of our non-employee directors which RSUs will vest on May 11, 2023, subject to each non-employee director's continued service through such date.
+The chairman of the audit committee receives an additional cash retainer of \$10,000.
+The chairmen of the compensation committee or nominating and corporate governance committee will receive an additional cash retainer of \$10,000.
+The chairmen of the compensation committee or nominating and corporate governance committee will receive an additional cash retainer of \$10,000.
+The chairmen of the compensation committee or nominating and corporate governance committee each receive an additional cash retainer of \$10,000.
+The chairmen of the compensation committee or nominating and corporate governance committee each receive an additional cash retainer of \$15,000, and each other member of such committee will receive an additional cash retainer of \$15,000.
+The chairmen of the compensation committee will receive an additional cash retainer of \$15,000, and each other member of such committee will receive an additional cash retainer of \$15,000, and each other member of such committee will receive an additional cash retainer of \$15,000, and each other member of such committee will receive an additional cash retainer of \$12,000, and the other member of such committee will receive an additional cash retainer of \$12,000, and the commetod o

 Item 12.
-Security Ownership of Certain Beneficial Owner and Management and Related Stockholder Matters Beneficial Ownership
+Security Ownership of Certain Beneficial Owner and Management and Related Stockholder Matters

+Beneficial Ownership